 On 31 March 2022, Mr. Xie and Rongzhong Capital Investments had confirmed that each of Mr. Xie and Rongzhong Capital Investments had agreed to provide certain guarantees in favor of the banks for their grant of loans to Rongzhong PRC, such guarantees expire two years upon the settlement of the loans and no guarantee fee is payable by Rongzhong PRC to Mr. Xie and Rongzhong Capital Investments for the provision of guarantee services.
 As at 31 March 2022, Mr. Xie and Rongzhong Capital Investments have provided the following guarantees to banks for their grant of loans to Rongzhong PRC.

-As at As at
+As at

-31 March 31 March
+31 March

-Guarantor(s) 2022 2021
+Guarantor(s) 2022

-(HK\$' million approximately)
+(HK\$' million

+approximately)

-Mr. Xie 706.0 659.8
+Mr. Xie 706.0

-Rongzhong Capital Investments 706.0 659.8
+Rongzhong Capital Investments 706.0

 The Loan Agreements